Our POLAR webpage offers a range of information, documents and resources aimed at self-learning for general practice staff. Please browse and enjoy.

 How does POLAR work?

-The POLAR data extraction tool performs a daily data collection (extract) from the practice software.
-The practice data is de-identified, and encrypted using industry endorsed algorithms similar as those used in the health, banking and e-commerce sectors.
-The data is then uploaded to the POLAR data warehouse (in Australia) When POLAR is opened at the practice the data is drawn from the data warehouse, is encyrpted, and re-identifited at the practice enabling reports to be generated.
+POLAR performs a data collection (extracts changed data) from the practice software every five minutes.
+The identified and de-identified practice data is encrypted using industry endorsed algorithms similar as those used in the health, banking and e-commerce sectors.
+The encrypted identified data is stored locally with the POLAR software.

 Who is the developer and custodian of POLAR ?